Struggling to figure out how to read

 Are there any manga that are read left-to-right?

 Yes, but they are rare and are usually labeled as such.
 Some publishers “flip” the artwork to appeal to Western audiences, creating a left-to-right version.
-However, most modern publishers and manga fans prefer the original right-to-left format to preserve the artist’s intended layout and direction.
-Always assume right-to-left unless specified.
+However, most modern publishers and

-How do you read a two-page spread in manga?
+How do you read a two-page spread in manga ?

 You read a two-page spread as one single, large image, still following the right-to-left, top-to-bottom flow.
 Start with any panels or dialogue on the top right of the right-hand page and make your way across both pages to the bottom left of the left-hand page.
 The two pages are meant to be viewed together for maximum impact.